-- The COVID-19 border crossing regime is extended until at least 30 September. - All nationals (and their family members) and residents of EU/EEA/Swiss/UK and the microstates can enter Croatia without quarantine or other restrictions. - Entry is permitted for all other foreign nationals for business, tourism or personal reasons, with the following conditions: - For business/economic or tourist reasons, passengers must present a negative COVID-19 PCR test result, taken no more than 48 hours before arrival, or undergo a 14-day self-quarantine - For business/economic reasons, it is necessary to present documentation proving the business reason for the visit to Croatia or the economic interest of Croatia; - For tourism, it is necessary to present a confirmation of the reservation or paid accommodation in Croatia; - For urgent personal reasons, a 14-day self-quarantine is required.
+- All citizens (and their family members) and residents of EU/EEA/Swiss/UK and the microstates can enter Croatia without quarantine or other restrictions. - Entry is permitted for all other foreign nationals for business, tourism or personal reasons, with the following conditions: - For business/economic or tourist reasons, passengers must present a negative COVID-19 PCR test result, taken no more than 48 hours before arrival, or undergo a 14-day self-quarantine - For business/economic reasons, it is necessary to present documentation proving the business reason for the visit to Croatia or the economic interest of Croatia; - For tourism, it is necessary to present a confirmation of the reservation or paid accommodation in Croatia; - For urgent personal reasons, a 14-day self-quarantine is required.
 This can be shortened to seven days if a passenger does a nasal and pharynx swab at his/her expense seven days after entering Croatia and gets a negative COVID-19 PCR test result. - Passengers in transit may travel through the Republic of Croatia provided that they can prove the possibility of entering the country of destination or the possibility of entering the country through the territory of which they transit.
-During transit, the shortest traffic routes should be used without undue delay, including the motorway

-- where possible.
-It is necessary to leave the Republic of Croatia as soon as possible and no longer than 12 hours from the moment of entry. - Foreign nationals with confirmed permission to enter are advised to announce their visit by completing the online form here to shorten the waiting time at the border.
+During transit, the shortest traffic routes should be used without undue delay, including the motorway where possible.
+It is necessary to leave the Republic of Croatia as soon as possible and no longer than 12 hours from the moment of entry. - Foreign nationals with confirmed permission to enter are advised to announce their visit by completing the EnterCroatia online form here to shorten the waiting time at the border.